Reviewed by Dr. Rajy Abulhosn MD, MRO

 Just because you do not inhale or swallow anything doesn't mean there are no dangers associated with smokeless tobacco.

-Not because you do not inhale or swallow anything, there is automatically no danger associated with it.
-Smokeless tobacco, also called chewing tobacco, comes as loose leaves or fine grains in pouches which users put inside the mouth and let it sit there for a while before they suck the tobacco juices and spit whenever saliva builds up.
+Smokeless tobacco, also called "chewing tobacco", "chew" or "snuff", comes as loose leaves or fine grains in pouches which users put inside the mouth and let it sit there for a while before they suck the tobacco juices and spit whenever saliva builds up.
 You do not have to swallow the leaves or the grains for tobacco to be inside your system; the chewing and sucking of juices would be enough.

 The effects of chewing tobacco range from the immediate, less scary ones to the long-term, more frightening conditions.
 Someone who has been chewing tobacco may soon enough develop discoloration of the teeth and persistent bad breath.
 Also, about 70% of those who chew tobacco suffer from mouth sores.

 It's safe to say the harm caused by prolonged smokeless tobacco use outweighs any positive side effects.

 Chewing tobacco really is that bad for you.
 The serious effects of smokeless use are not limited to:

 To quit this harmful habit, one must see a doctor to ask for the options available.
 It is important to be surrounded by family and close friends as one takes this challenging process.
 Possible strategies to break the practice are using nicotine patches or nicotine gums; chewing healthier substitutes like dried fruits, beef jerky, raisins, shredded coconut or sugarless gums; and getting busy with other activities like playing sports or involving in group exercises or group studies.